jordy33/sim7600/README.md

 sudo screen /dev/cu.usbserial-A506LNW8 115200
 ```
 * In the raspberry pi Disconnect any cable in the ethernet port
+* All the following commands are executed in the raspberry pi

-### Installin Qualcomm QMI interface in the raspberry pi
+### Installing Qualcomm QMI interface

 Configure Locales
 ```